emilyriederer/website/content/post/causal-design-patterns/index.md

 [^4]: On one hand, we might think this would reduce abandoned baskets; on the other hand, it might decrease browsing

+[^5]: Heuristically, you can think of it as a type of "dimensionality reduction" based on *relevance* instead of *varaince*.

-[^5]: See previous footnote on "similarity".
+[^6]: See previous footnote on "similarity".

+[^7]: Note that we are modeling whether or not they *receive* treatment - not if they *respond* to it.
+This may seem unintuitive since we *know* whether or not they received treatment, but you can intuitively think of it as modeling how similar various untreated observation are to treated ones

-[^6]: This is often called the positivity assumption
+[^8]: This is often called the positivity assumption

-[^7]: Intuitively, you can think of this as cancelling out the probability of being untreated (the actual state) and replacing it with the probability of receiving treatment (the target state) in the same way one converts 60 inches to feet by multiplying by (1 foot / 12 inches).
+[^9]: Intuitively, you can think of this as cancelling out the probability of being untreated (the actual state) and replacing it with the probability of receiving treatment (the target state) in the same way one converts 60 inches to feet by multiplying by (1 foot / 12 inches).